Media logo

 The defaced artwork.
 Photos via social media.

-She further claims that she had not intended to disrespect the Georgian artist, claiming lack of knowledge of what was written on the artwork and adding that she began ‘working’ on it ‘intuitively, just feeling something in it’.
+She further claimed that she had not intended to disrespect the Georgian artist, claiming lack of knowledge of what was written on the artwork and adding that she began ‘working’ on it ‘intuitively, just feeling something in it’.

 ‘Only later I understood the meaning connected to war — and that’s exactly why I didn’t erase anything.
 The text, the figures, the structure — all of it is still there’, she said, adding that the action was about ‘gently shifting’ the memory, ‘from distance and sadness into something more human and connected’.